The Final Destination: Plot

 Nick suspects Janet and Hunt are next and teams up with George and Lori to save them.
 George and Lori save Janet from being killed at a car wash, but Nick fails to save Hunt from being disemboweled by a pool's drain pipe.
 George surrenders to Death and attempts suicide, but Death sabotages his attempts.
 Nick learns that another survivor, Jonathan Groves, was recently recovered from the rubble but remembers him dying in his premonition.
 Nick and George rush to save Jonathan and also conclude that George survived his suicide attempts since it was not his turn yet.

 At the hospital, they fail to stop Jonathan from being fatally crushed by an overflowing bathtub from the floor above.
 They exit, where a speeding ambulance van kills George.
 Nick suspects Lori and Janet are in danger and rushes to the shopping mall's movie theater.
 Lori also sees omens but fails to convince Janet to leave.
 Janet is killed by projectiles that are launched from the screen after the room behind the screen explodes.
 The explosion engulfs the mall, and when Lori and Nick try to leave, Lori is sucked into the gears of an escalator.
 Nick realizes that everything after Jonathan's death was a premonition; he fails to save George but succeeds in preventing the mall explosion.

 Two weeks later, Nick, Lori, and Janet reunite at a café.
 Nick suspects that they never changed anything and that Death planned to have them meet at the café at the right time.
 Before the three can react, a truck swerves to avoid a falling scaffold and crashes into the café, killing them.

 Production

 Development

-After the success of Final Destination 3, which was initially planned to be in 3D, Eric Bress wrote a script, which impressed producer Craig Perry and Warner Bros. enough to green-light a fourth Final Destination installment.
+After the success of Final Destination 3, which was initially planned to be in 3D, Eric Bress wrote a script, which impressed producer Craig Perry and Warner Bros.
+Pictures enough to green-light a fourth Final Destination installment.
 James Wong was on board to direct, but because of scheduling conflicts with Dragonball Evolution, he decided to drop out.
 Consequently, the studio executives opted for David R. Ellis to return because of his work on Final Destination 2.
 He accepted because of the 3D.
 For the 3D, Perry said that he wanted it to add depth to the film instead of just "something pop[ping] out at the audience every four minutes".